artecs-group/RVfpga-sim-addons/Computer_Fundamentals/RiscvArchitectureAssembly/README.md

 }
 ```

 Develop a RISC‐V assembly program to calculate the dot product of two vectors.
-Use the function implemented above.
+Call the ```mul``` function implemented above.
+Build and debug the project in Ripes and confirm that the result is correct.

 ```
 int dotprod(int V[], int W[], int n) {